oveddan/blog/content/posts/electronic-rituals/tarot-of-perception/index.md

 To reveal the tarots, click anywhere or hit the space key.

 I used the [Tarot Interpretations in JSON format](https://github.com/dariusk/corpora/blob/master/data/divination/tarot_interpretations.json) for the tarot cards, and icons from
 [The Nounproject](https://thenounproject.com/) for the symbols on the cards.
+Color schemes from Alber's [Homage to the Square](https://g.co/kgs/oqVa3x) were used for the card colors.

 I decided to stop working on it for the following reasons:

 * I started building the UI without sketching it out first.
 This lead to a not truly thought out experience and confusion for me when trying to use the application.
-I tried to force the concept of comparing card colors into the format of the celtic cross formation, which is not how it was intended to be viewed.
-A simpler approach would have been just to select a couple cards and arrange their corresponding colors next to each other.
+I tried to wedge the concept of comparing card colors into the format of the celtic cross formation.
+A simpler approach would have been just to select a couple cards and arrange their corresponding colors next to each other in an Alber's inspired way for comparison.
 * Albers chose his colors based on variation of specific values in the color, and laid them next to each other.
-When he lays colors on top of each other with transparency, it is meant to demonstrate how one appears in front of the other, not to compare them.
-In this protoype, using opacity to mix colors laid on top of each other is not an effective way to demonstrate their interactivity.
+When he laid colors on top of each other with transparency, it was meant to demonstrate how one appears in front of the other, not to compare them.
+In my protoype, using opacity to mix colors laid on top of each other is not an effective way to demonstrate their interactivity.
 * I spent way too much time trying to design 72 cards.
 * Even when trying to demo the work in progress to friends, the user interface didn't really show cards and their colors interacting with each other and they didn't get it.